Grooming and bathing

 Toe nail clipping

-How do I bath my guinea pig?
+How do I bath my guinea pigs?

 Fill the guinea pigs bath so it is about 5 to 8cm deep with mild warm water.
 Place the guinea pig in the water keeping one of your arms under the guinea pig this will help make him/her feel more safe.

-When he/she is wet from neck down take him/her out of the water and onto a clean towel now lather him/her up with your guinea pig's shampoo then place him/her back into the water leaving one arm underneath the guinea pig and with your other arm rub the coat to rinse out all the shampoo or gently hold his/hers body under a slow flowing tap.
+When he/she is wet from neck down take him/her out of the water and onto a clean towel now lather him/her up with your guinea pig's shampoo then place him/her back into the water leaving one arm underneath the guinea pig and with your other arm rub the coat to rinse out all the shampoo or gently hold his/her body under a slow flowing tap.
 Make sure to rinse out all the shampoo.

-Try bath your guinea pig/s during the hottest part of the day because guinea pigs can easily catch a cold.
+Try bath your guinea pig/s during the hottest part of the day because guinea pigs can easily catch a cold and remember to keep your guinea pig/s head above water at all time.